Diane Watson: Early life, education and career

 Born in Los Angeles, California, Watson was raised Catholic as the daughter of William Allen Louis Watson and Dorothy Elizabeth O’Neal Watson.
 According to a DNA analysis, some of her ancestors were from the Central African Republic.
 She was educated at Dorsey High School, Los Angeles City College and the University of California, Los Angeles, where she earned her BA in Education (1956) and became a member of Alpha Kappa Alpha.

 She earned an MS from California State University, Los Angeles in School Psychology (1967) and a PhD in Educational Administration from Claremont Graduate University in 1987.
-She also attended Harvard Kennedy School at Harvard University.
+She also attended Harvard Kennedy School at Harvard University between her two postgraduate degrees.

 Watson taught elementary school and was a school psychologist in the Los Angeles public schools.
 She has lectured at California State University, Long Beach and California State University, Los Angeles.
-She was a health occupation specialist with the California Department of Education's Bureau of Industrial Education and served on the unified Los Angeles school board.
+She was a health occupation specialist with the California Department of Education's Bureau of Industrial Education, and served on the Los Angeles Unified School District Board of Education.